Yellow Ledbetter: Lyrics

+On November 2, 2020 during an interview with Howard Stern, Vedder and Stern discussed the lyrics.
+Vedder told Stern that Stern's "misheard lyric" to Yellow Ledbetter - "boxer or the bag" instead of "box or a bag" - was actually better than the actual lyrics.
+Vedder subsequently sang Stern's lyrics during Pearl Jam's performance on the Howard Stern Show the same day.

 Vedder said in an online chat that the song was written around the time of the Gulf War and added that "it's an anti-patriotic song, actually."
 On August 7, 2008, at a solo performance at the New Jersey Performing Arts Center in Newark, New Jersey, Vedder took a question from the audience requesting that he explain the meaning of "Yellow Ledbetter".
 At first, Vedder joked, "Wait...you mean there's lyrics?"
 He went on to talk about how the song took as its subject a friend of his from Seattle whose brother served in the first Gulf War.
 His friend received a "yellow letter" in the mail informing him that his brother had died in the war.
 Vedder and his friend then went for a walk.
 On this walk, the friend, whom Vedder described as "alternative looking", happened by a house with an American flag flying and people on the porch.
 He stopped and gestured to the flag, as if to salute it, but the people on the porch glared at him disapprovingly due to his appearance.

 Reception

 Without being released as a single, "Yellow Ledbetter" peaked at number 21 on the Billboard Mainstream Rock Tracks chart and number 26 on the Billboard Modern Rock Tracks chart in 1994.
 The song has become a favorite among fans of the band.
 Although the song was not released on any of Pearl Jam's studio albums, it remains one of their most popular songs.

-Steve Huey of Allmusic said that McCready's "airy Hendrix imitations provide the essential meat of the song."
+Steve Huey of Allmusic said that McCready's "airy Stevie Ray Vaughan imitations provide the essential meat of the song."
 He added, "Eddie Vedder's vocal is alternately intense and achingly wistful, with the latter particularly suiting the song's mood."
 He proclaimed "Yellow Ledbetter" as "the sound of a band overflowing with prime material."
 Will Hermes of Spin said, "The Hendrix-indebted power ballad "Yellow Ledbetter" is some of the best Pearl Jam music ever recorded."

 "Yellow Ledbetter" has since been regarded as one of the band's best songs.
 In 2021, American Songwriter ranked the song number seven on their list of the 10 greatest Pearl Jam songs, and Kerrang ranked the song number three on their list of the 20 greatest Pearl Jam songs.